Azure-Samples/functions-dotnet-migrating-console-apps/README.md

 ---
 Best viewed in [GitHub](https://github.com/Azure-Samples/functions-dotnet-migrating-console-apps/blob/master/README.md)
 # Run Console Apps on Azure Functions
+tldr:
+Here is an easy way of getting any .exe running as a web service.
+You just specify the input parameters to your exe in a configuration file.
+You can use binary files as inputs to the exe by specifying a URL to download it from.

+More details:
-This is a generic function that can be used to convert **any console application** to an HTTP **webservice** in Azure Functions.
+This sample is a generic function (.csx file) that can be used to convert **any console application** to an HTTP **webservice** in Azure Functions.
 All you have to do is edit a configuration file and specify what input parameters will be passed as arguments to the .exe.

-Azure functions is a new offering from Microsoft that allows you to create serverless "compute on demand" applications.
+Azure functions is an offering from Microsoft that allows you to create serverless "compute on demand" applications.

 # Features
 - You can use binary files as input (specify the URL and the binary file will be downloaded to a temporary location on the virtual environment hosting your Azure Function)